AnyLog-co/documentation/data distribution and configuration.md

 ## View tables managed by an Operator

-Excuting the command ```get cluster info``` on an Operator node presents the cluster supported by the Operator, the members Operators that are supporting the cluster and the tables associated with the cluster.
+Excuting the command ```get cluster info``` on an Operator node presents the cluster supported by the operator, the members Operators that are supporting the cluster and the tables associated with the cluster.

 <pre>